August 26th 2017 @ 4.25am – My phone rings

 Upon the next contraction and in her own time Antonia birthed Ultan and immediately handed him to Paul whilst still attached to the placenta within her.
 This image, this moment will always stay with me.
 Within seconds the Grandparents burst into the room and were immediately smitten by this little bundle of pure joy!

 It was at this moment I captured Antonia bringing Ultan to her lips and planting a kiss.

 Up to that moment, I had never felt a cord pulsating (even though I’ve birthed two babies of my own) and I was fascinated.
 “Can I feel the cord?”
 I whispered to Antonia.
 “Yes,” she replied.
 I reached out and placed the cord between my finger and thumb.
 It felt AMAZING!!
 I highly recommend and urge you try it.

-The happiness in the room that day was off the scale.
+The happiness in the room that day was off the chart!

 After a while, Antonia gave Ultan his first feed.
 I must share with you at this point another extraordinary act of kindness.
 Antonia had used a breast pump to stock Paul and Neil’s freezer full to the brim with breast milk!
 She did this throughout her pregnancy and still continues to do so.

 Yeah, I KNOW!!